cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/create-edit-delete-rules.md

 ## Test firewall rules with Rule Preview

-To help customers in the Enterprise plan understand the potential impact of a new firewall rule, Cloudflare built **Rule Preview**.
+To help customers on an Enterprise plan understand the potential impact of a new firewall rule, Cloudflare built **Rule Preview**.
 With the click of a button, Rule Preview allows you to test a firewall rule against a sample of requests drawn from the last 72 hours of traffic.
 Rule Preview is built into the **Create Firewall Rule** and **Edit Firewall Rule** panels so that you can test a rule as you edit it.
 For more, see [_Preview rules_](/cf-dashboard/rule-preview/).